AdobeDocs/campaign-standard.en/help/audiences/using/managing-opt-in-and-opt-out-in-campaign.md

 Users can be opted in or out by an operator directly from the profile **[!UICONTROL General]** tab.

-In the **[!UICONTROL No longer contact (denylisted)]** section, the selected checkboxes correspond to the channels from which the user chose to opt out.
+In the **[!UICONTROL No longer contact (on denylist)]** section, the selected checkboxes correspond to the channels from which the user chose to opt out.
 Select the channels according to the user's needs.

 ![](assets/optin_landingpage_3.png)